-We host a musical performance each year to benefit our Mariner Family Arts Scholarship Fund.
-A $2,000.
-Arts scholarship is awarded each fall to a deserving Visual or Performing returning student to Finger Lakes Community College.
+A musical performance each year to benefit our Mariner Family Arts Scholarship Fund.
+A $2,000 Arts scholarship is awarded each fall to a deserving visual or performing arts student to Finger Lakes Community College.

 Art grants, workshops and exhibits are made available to the public libraries in Ontario County.

 Monetary, scholarships, and restoration grants are also available to other non-profit groups in Ontario County in support of the arts.

 We have an active, working Board of Directors who works closely with other local organizations in support of the arts, including the Ontario County Historical Society, Fort Hill Performing Arts Center, Sonnenberg Gardens & Mansion, Canandaigua Chamber of Commerce and B.I.D., Arts in Canandaigua Galleries, and the City of Canandaigua.